1kushagra2/Newbees_Elcia/README.md

 #### Debugging:
 - Identify and resolve errors at both the hardware and software levels to ensure the smooth functioning of our product.
 ## Working Code
-The working code for the Smart Hand Mobility Assistive Device for one finger.
+The working code for the Smart Hand Mobility Assistive Device.
+For now we have only implemented code for one finger.
+For the final product we will extend this code for all the five fingers.

 ```py
 from machine import Pin, ADC, UART
 import utime